Discover Crowdin’s core features required to help you make your products multilingual.

 Translate right-to-left languages as they will be displayed properly in the translation field and exported correctly.

 Find specific words and phrases used in your translations and replace them in the strings you choose or all at once.

 Specify the length of translation required for specific strings.

 Preview both the source and translated segments.

-Easily leave comments for each specific strings.
+Easily leave comments for each specific string.
 Translators can discuss the best translation variants, ask context-related questions, or raise issues regarding source strings or translations.

-Glossary terms will be highlighted right in the source string, so translators will easily notice them.
+Glossary terms will be highlighted directly in the source string, so translators will easily notice them.

-Sort strings by date added, length, the order in a file, and other.
+Sort strings by date added, length, file order, and others.
 Filter strings without translations, with comments, approved ones, added after a specific date, or use any other available filter to view only the strings you need.